Khanbika Khanum: Family

-He belonged to the Karabakh khans on his mother's side, and the Qumuq khans on his father's side.
+She belonged to the Karabakh khans on her mother's side, and the Qumuq khans on her father's side.
 Her father was a Kumyk major-general, Khasay Khan Utsmiyev (1808–1866).
 Her grandfather Mehdigulu Khan was the last khan of Karabakh.
 Her mother was an Azerbaijani poet and philanthropist.
-His brother Mehdigulu Khan Vafa was a lieutenant colonel in the Imperial Russian Army and authored poetry under pseudonym Vafa (Persian: وفا, lit.
+Her brother Mehdigulu Khan Vafa was a lieutenant colonel in the Imperial Russian Army and authored poetry under pseudonym Vafa (Persian: وفا, lit.
 'Loyal').

 She died in 1921 and was buried in the Imarat cemetery, which is the cemetery of the family of Karabakh khans.

 Poetry

 She started writing poems from childhood under the influence of Mirza Sadiq Sadiq and Mirza Rahim Fena.
-He mainly wrote ghazals and rubai.
+She mainly wrote ghazals and rubaʿi.
 Khanbika Beyim wrote poems in Azerbaijani Turkish and Persian languages.
 One of the people who influenced her the most in her poetry is her mother Khurshidbanu Natavan.
 Few of her works have been published in the press of that time.
 The main part of her works was discovered from the archives and published in modern times.
-Several of her ghazals were published in Vasif Guliyev's book "The Path to Yesterday".
+Several of her ghazals were published in Vasif Guliyev's book The Path to Yesterday.
 This book shows that Khanbika was one of the participants of "Majlisi-uns".